rajannpatel/ubuntupbx/README.md

 <img align="right" alt="Free Badge" width="50" src="./images/icons8-one-free-100.png" />

-Congratulations, you have successfully installed FreePBX 17 on Ubuntu.
+Congratulations :tada: you have successfully installed FreePBX 17 on Ubuntu!

-Next: Learn why and how to run FreePBX 17 on Ubuntu, on Google Cloud, for $0
+Next: Learn why and how to run FreePBX 17 on Ubuntu, on Google Cloud.
+It costs $0 up front, and has a $0 recurring expense.

 ---